sudojarvis/Dashboard_nginx_prometheus_grafana/README.md

 To run this project you need to have docker and docker-compose installed on your machine.

+Before running the project you need to to install docker and docker-compose.

 # How to run

 1. Clone this repository